MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

 #customer intent: As a developer, I want to use the Task List tool in Visual Studio, so I can track tokens in code comments and set up code shortcuts.
 ---

-# Use the Task List
+# Use Task List with code comments and shortcuts

 The **Task List** tool in Visual Studio lets you track code comments that use tokens like `TODO` and `HACK` or custom tokens.
-This feature helps you manage task shortcuts that take you directly to a predefined location in code.
-By default, **Task List** is opens at the bottom of the application window in the Visual Studio Interactive Development Environment (IDE):
+You can also use this feature to manage task shortcuts that take you directly to a predefined location in code.
+By default, **Task List** opens at the bottom of the application window in the Visual Studio Interactive Development Environment (IDE):

 :::image type="content" source="media/task-list-window.png" border="false" alt-text="Screenshot of the Task List window at the bottom of the application window in Visual Studio." lightbox="media/task-list-window.png":::